Hearty and juicy, traditional Brazilian food is among the tastiest ones in the world.

 As you might know, Brazilians have a warm lunch just like dinner, so it’s nice to have this contrast between the meal and a sweet and slightly sour dessert.

 Also, the big, juicy, and sweet fruits in Brazil definitely make easy to prepare lots of fruit-based desserts.

-My husband calls it “tasty sand,” and to be honest, it does look like sand, but the taste…ah, the taste is out of this world.
+My husband calls it “tasty sand,” and to be honest, it does look like sand, but the taste…oh, my!
+The taste is divine!